Cape Henlopen Light: History

-Before the collapse, though, the tower had been discontinued as a lighthouse.
+Before the structure's collapse in 1926, though, the tower had been discontinued as a lighthouse.
 Earlier in 1924, the lens was removed from the light for refurbishing and to be placed on display.
 With the building of the Brandywine Light, waiting areas were no longer needed behind the breakwaters, so the light was disabled.
 All measures to protect the tower failed and in April 1926, a storm undermined the tower, causing it to fall seaward.

 Another light also once stood on Cape Henlopen.
 In 1824, the Cape Henlopen Beacon was constructed on a 45 ft tower about a mile north of the Cape Henlopen Lighthouse.
-Before the Beacon was assigned a keeper.
-The keeper of the Henlopen Light was in charge of maintaining the Beacon.
+Before the Beacon was assigned a keeper, the keeper of the Henlopen Light was in charge of maintaining the Beacon.

 Replicas and representations

 A replica of Cape Henlopen Light was built in 1924, and in 2004 was moved to the middle of the roundabout on Delaware Route 1A (Rehoboth Avenue) entering Rehoboth Beach.

 A second replica of the lighthouse was built and placed on a small hill overlooking the 5 points intersection on Route 1.

 The Light is featured in a lot of local artwork, books, and media.
 Many local gift shops have wooden replicas for sale.
 The light is also used in the Cape Henlopen School District's logo.